Feeds:

 My heart lurched…I was taken in and could not stop watching this little joyful soul and…for a few brief moments…get lost in his enchantment.
 I caught his eye and again he tossed his head back and opened his mouth to those big fat silent belly laughs…causing me to smile and giggle with his infectious joy.

 When the family was finally finished and ready to go…I just had to stop his mother and tell her what I had observed…her face broke out in a knowing grin…and she said he was the most easy going baby she’d ever known.
-I’d opened the flood gates…his older brothers couldn’t stop telling me of how amazing their little brother was!
+I’d opened the flood gates…his older brothers couldn’t stop telling me how amazing their little brother was!
 They told me how he got the unusual tiny bruise on the bridge of his nose…one of them had accidentally hit him with their fishing pole.
 The whole family simultaneously said “and all he did was look at us and break out in giggles”.
 The way they said it showed the gift this child brought to his family and to this world…they were as enchanted and filled with wonder as I. It was so obvious this child changed the dynamics of his little family with his pure joyful spirit.
 The force of that spirit was so captivating that he not only affected his immediate family but also others such as myself.

 This small child , with this enchanting gift, reminded me how lovely it is to to stay open and welcome these moments into our lives everyday.
 He blew away the fog about my brain engaging my synapsis…sending signals to my own spirit…an invitation to JOY.